-Benefits: Employer-medical, dental and vision for employee, spouse, and or dependents.
+Benefits: Employer-medical, dental, and vision for employee, spouse, and or dependents.
 Pension plans, vacation, sick days.

 * Disclaimer: The above statements describe the general nature, level, and type of work performed by the CCL Apprenticeship coordinator assigned to this position.
 They are not intended to be an exhaustive list of all responsibilities, demands, and skills required of CCL Instructors.
-Job descriptions are not intended to and do not imply or create any employment, compensation, or contract rights to any person or person.
+Job descriptions are not intended to and do not imply or create any employment, compensation, or contract rights for any person or persons.
 OSILETT reserves the right to add, delete, or modify any and/or all provisions of this description at any time as needed without notice.
 This job description supersedes earlier versions.

 Oregon and Southern Idaho Laborers-Employers Training Trust will not discriminate against any applicants based on RACE, COLOR, RELIGION, NATIONAL ORIGIN, SEX (INCLUDING PREGNANCY AND GENDER IDENTITY), SEXUAL ORIENTATION, GENETIC INFORMATION, OR BECAUSE THEY ARE AN INDIVIDUAL WITH A DISABILITY, OR A PERSON 18 YEARS OLD OR OLDER